 Payday loans are convenient for people that need money in between pay periods.
 You can get a short-term loan that provides a few hundred dollars quickly.
-Instant online payday loans generally have high approval rates because a consumer’s credit score is not one of the main qualifying factors.
+If you are curious about how to take out a payday loan, you’ll be happy to know the process is simple.
+Payday loans generally have high approval rates because a consumer’s credit score is not one of the main qualifying factors.
 You may qualify for payday loans even without excellent credit.

-The main difference between payday loans and installment loans is the repayment length.
 Payday loans have a two-week repayment length, so you don’t have to worry about committing to a monthly payment amount.
-Suppose a borrower fails to pay back the loan amount within that timeframe.
+Suppose a borrower fails to pay back the loan amount within that time frame.
 In that case, the loan will renew, and the lender will add a “rollover fee” to the total loan amount.

 Many payday loan borrowers end up stuck in a cycle of debt due to extremely high-interest rates and short repayment terms.
-Many financial experts refer to payday loans as predatory due to unfair, deceitful loan terms and advise people to consider other loan options.
+In fact, 91% of all payday loans are made to borrowers caught in a cycle of repeat borrowing with five or more payday loans per year.1 Many financial experts refer to payday loans as predatory due to unfair, deceitful loan terms and advise people to consider other loan options.

 You can use the pink slip to get emergency cash if you lack a good credit score but have a car in your name.
 Auto title loans are a secured loan option that provides a small percentage of the vehicle’s overall market value.
 During the repayment process, the lender holds onto the certificate of title.
 Once you pay back the auto title loan, the lender will remove the lien and release the document to you.